 Why do we discredit other people’s achievements?
-It’s so annoying that I’ve got to discuss this strange phenomenon.
+Instead, we should try to be nicer to people, especially after a global pandemic.
+People discrediting other’s achievements is so annoying that I’ve got to discuss this strange phenomenon.

 There are two main ways of getting ahead.